daniel-starke/BombNBreakSNES/README.md

 places in the game and can be disabled via makefile parameter `NDEBUG=1`.

 The software breakpoints are triggered via opcode `BRK`.
-Previously, the accumulator is set to the low word and the x register to the high word of the address of the assertions string.
+Previously, the accumulator is set to the low word and the x register to the high word of the address of the assertion string.

-Use emulators like [bsnes](https://github.com/bsnes-emu/bsnes) to debug with software breakpoints and check the memory for the set address to see the failing assertion message.
+Use an emulator like [bsnes](https://github.com/bsnes-emu/bsnes) to debug with software breakpoints and check the memory for the set address to see the failing assertion message.

+# Known Issues

+- Enabling the debug facility generates too much code (more than 1 memory bank is used).
+This breaks the game in various places probably due to missing bank switches?
+E.g. the 3rd and 4th call to `writeVramNumWithUnit()` in `updateOptionsScreen()` passes a wrong VRAM address, if `NDEBUG=1` is not given.

 # License